About Our Market

 Our success since 2016 allowed us to provide our first year-round market representing 68 vendors from Louisiana and record sales of $307,000.

-We now offer Harvest Fresh pick up packages on Tuesdays as a complementary offer to our Saturday markets.
+We now offer online ordering for Curbside pick up on Tuesdays as a complementary offer to our Saturday markets.

 Meet Our Sponsors